Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 **Step 7 - Trigger an error an observe an error with Rollbar**

-**Step 8 - Install WatchTower and write a custom logger to send application log data to - CloudWatch Log group**
+**Step 8 - Install WatchTower and write a custom logger to send application log data to a CloudWatch Log group**

 ## Next Steps - Additional Homework Challenges